USEPA/standardizedinventories/README.md

 This repository contains three libraries: `chemicalmatcher`,`stewi`, and `stewicombo`.
 If you have Python 3.x installed, pip can be called to install the downloaded package.

-If you've downladed and unzipped the file, open the command line and type
+If you've downloaded and unzipped the file, open the command line and type
 >pip install -e `directory_of_unzipped_folder`

 where `directory_of_unzipped_folder` is a directory like `C:/Users/username/standardizedinventories`